chadallen210/telco_classification_project/README.md

 #### Data Dictionary

-The Telco Churn database contains four tables.
+The telco database contains four tables.
 The tables were joined together into a single pandas DataFrame for this project.

 After preparing the data, the remaining features and values are listed below: